North Carolina Republicans unveil new abortion restrictions

 RALEIGH, N.C.
-(AP) — North Carolina Republican legislative leaders said on Tuesday there’s agreement in the GOP-dominated legislature on backing a measure that would prohibit abortion in nearly all cases after roughly the first trimester of pregnancy.
+(AP) — North Carolina Republican legislative leaders said Tuesday that there is an agreement in the GOP-dominated legislature on backing a measure that would prohibit abortion in nearly all cases after roughly the first trimester of pregnancy.

-House Speaker Tim Moore and Senate leader Phil Berger announced at an early-evening news conference that there’s consensus between Republicans in the state House and Senate.
+House Speaker Tim Moore and Senate leader Phil Berger announced the consensus between Republicans in the state House and Senate at an early-evening news conference.

 North Carolina law currently bans nearly all abortions after 20 weeks of pregnancy.
 The measure would reduce that to 12 weeks, with new exceptions in cases of rape, incest or fetal abnormality.
 An existing exception for when the life of the pregnant woman is in danger would remain.